-(a) Indicates the number of minutes on a weekly average.
+Item (a) in the above chart indicates the number of minutes on a weekly average.
 Daily minutes will vary due to professional development and early student release on Tuesday.

-- (b) Kindergarten daily instructional time in a.m.-p.m. programs includes 200/221 minutes of instructional time and 110/122 minutes of instructional support. - (c) Elementary for 180 day calendar schools, the total preparation time is 31 minutes.
-At 163 day calendar day schools, the total preparation time is 30 minutes.
-Preparation time minutes may be divided between a.m. and p.m. at local school site discretion. - 3.2 Full-time Early Education Center teachers are to have a daily on-site obligation of eight hours, although it is understood that split shifts are permitted.
+Item (b) in the above chart indicates that Kindergarten daily average instructional time in a.m.-p.m. programs includes 200/221 minutes of instructional time and 110/122 minutes of instructional support.

+For Elementary programs in 180-day calendar schools, the total daily average preparation time is 31 minutes.
+Preparation time minutes may be divided between a.m. and p.m. at local school site discretion.

+3.2 EEC Teachers: Full-time Early Education Center teachers are to have a daily on-site obligation of eight hours, although it is understood that split shifts are permitted.
 Also, it is understood that assignments need not be limited to one location.
-(See also Article XXIII, Early Education Centers) - 3.3 Adult education employees shall be at their assigned duty station at least ten (10) minutes before the first daily class or other assignment begins, shall remain at their assigned duty station at least ten (10) minutes after the last class or other scheduled period of work ends and shall also remain onsite beyond the minimum on-site hours as reasonably necessary to perform duties described in Section 4.0, below. - 3.4 The following provisions apply to non-classroom teachers.
-For purposes of this Article, the term "non-classroom teacher" refers to those full-time employees whose classroom teaching assignment, if any, is fewer than three periods per day in secondary, or less than half-time in elementary. - a.
-Library media teachers shall have a scheduled minimum onsite obligation of sufficient duration that they can personally keep the library open to students one-half hour before and after the normal full pupil day for the school. - b.
+(See also Article XXIII, Early Education Centers.)

+3.3 DACE Teachers: Adult Education employees shall be at their assigned duty station at least ten (10) minutes before the first daily class or other assignment begins, shall remain at their assigned duty station at least ten (10) minutes after the last class or other scheduled period of work ends and shall also remain on-site beyond the minimum on-site hours as reasonably necessary to perform duties described in Section 4.0, below.

+3.4 Library Media Teachers: Library media teachers shall have a scheduled minimum on-site obligation of sufficient duration that they can personally keep the library open to students one-half hour before and after the normal full pupil day for the school.
+Library Media Teachers shall remain on site when necessary to perform the duties described in Section 4.0 which are appropriate to their work.
+Multiple schedules, such as staggered or offset session schedules, shall not result in an increased workday for Library Media teachers.

+3.5 Non-Classroom Teachers: For purposes of this Article, the term "non-classroom teacher" refers to those full-time employees whose classroom teaching assignment, if any, is fewer than three periods per day in secondary, or less than half-time in elementary.

+a.
 All employees paid on the Special Services Salary Table, including but not limited to psychologists, PSA counselors, and audiologists, are to have a daily scheduled obligation of eight hours (exclusive of duty-free lunch).
 This obligation may occasionally include off-site time when it is determined that the work can appropriately be performed off-site, and that the employee is not needed for other responsibilities on-site.
-The decision as to whether to grant or deny requests for off-site work time lies within the reasonable discretion of the immediate administrator. - c.
-Also subject to the hours and duties provisions of subsection b are non-classroom teachers paid on the Preparation Salary Table (including but not limited to counselors, "in-house deans," coordinators and advisers) who either (1) are assigned to a location other than a school site, or (2) accept a position which includes extra pay for hours and/or duties which are related to, or an extension of, their basic non-classroom assignments.
+The decision as to whether to grant or deny requests for off-site work time lies within the reasonable discretion of the immediate administrator.

+b.
+Also subject to the hours and duties provisions of subsection a are non-classroom teachers paid on the Preparation Salary Table (including but not limited to counselors, "in-house deans," coordinators and advisers) who either (1) are assigned to a location other than a school site, or (2) accept a position which includes extra pay for hours and/or duties which are related to, or an extension of, their basic non-classroom assignments.